 Once you confirmed that the Internet connection is up and running, tap on the link again to see if the app works as it should.

 2. Turn Instant Apps On and Off

-Now that you’ve learned how to fix Android apps that are not working, maybe you’d like to continue to improve your Android experience, in which case you may be interested in reading about how to make your phone battery last longer.
+Now that you’ve learned how to fix Android apps that are not working or not loading, maybe you’d like to continue to improve your Android experience, in which case you may be interested in reading about how to schedule dark mode to activate at sunset on Android.
 And, for something a little different, see our list of these retro-inspired Android flip phones.